fmrtl73/pxdocs/content/key-management/vault/_index.md

   VAULT_NAMESPACE: <base64 encoded value of the global vault namespace for portworx>
 ```

-Portworx will look for this secret with name `px-vault` under the `portworx` namespace.
-While installing Portworx it creates a kubernetes role binding which grants access to reading kubernetes secrets only from the `portworx` namespace.
+Portworx searches for this secret with name `px-vault` under the `portworx` namespace.

 {{<info>}}
 **NOTE:**

-* If the VAULT_TOKEN provided in the secret above is refreshed, you must manually update this secret.
+* If the `VAULT_TOKEN` provided in the secret above is refreshed, then you must manually update this secret.
 * If you installed Portworx using the Operator, then you must create the Kubernetes secret in the same namespace in which you deployed Portworx.
 {{</info>}}

-Now that you've configured Vault using the Vault auth method, proceed to [Step 2](#step-2-setup-vault-as-the-secrets-provider-for-portworx).
+After configuring Vault using the Vault authentication method, proceed to [Step 2](#2-setup-vault-as-the-secrets-provider-for-portworx).

-#### Using Kubernetes Auth Method
+#### Using Kubernetes authentication method

 This method allows Portworx to authenticate with Vault using a Kubernetes service account token.
-You can find more information on how to setup Kubernetes Vault Auth in the [Vault documentation](https://www.vaultproject.io/docs/auth/kubernetes).
+For more information about how to setup Kubernetes Vault authentication, refer to the [Vault documentation](https://www.vaultproject.io/docs/auth/kubernetes).

-##### Step 1a: Create a ServiceAccount for vault auth delegation
+  * Create a `ServiceAccount` for Vault authentication delegation.

-Run the following `kubectl create` commands to create a ServiceAccount and ClusterRoleBinding.
-This ServiceAccount and its associated token is used by Vault to authenticate requests from Portworx.
+    Run the following `kubectl create` commands to create a `ServiceAccount` and `ClusterRoleBinding`.
+Vault uses this `ServiceAccount` and its associated token to authenticate requests from Portworx.
 Vault uses the [Kubernetes TokenReview API](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.18/#tokenreview-v1-authentication-k8s-io).

 ```text
 kubectl create serviceaccount vault-auth -n kube-system kubectl create clusterrolebinding vault-tokenreview-binding --clusterrole=system:auth-delegator --serviceaccount=kube-system:vault-auth
 ```

-##### Step 1b: Enable Kubernetes Auth in Vault

-Enter the following `vault auth` command to enable Kubernetes auth in Vault:
+  * Enable Kubernetes authentication in Vault.
+Enter the following `vault auth` command to enable Kubernetes authentication in Vault:

 ```text
 vault auth enable kubernetes
 ```

-##### Step 1c: Create a Kubernetes Auth Config in Vault

-Enter the following `export` commands to get the Kubernetes ServiceAccount's JWT token and CA certificate:
+  * Create a Kubernetes authentication configuration in Vault.
+Enter the following `export` commands to get the JWT token and CA certificate of Kubernetes `ServiceAccount`:

 ```text
 export VAULT_SA_NAME=$(kubectl get sa vault-auth -n kube-system \